 The following is a press release issued by the Mendocino County Resource Conservation District Drought Preparedness Campaign:

-Water conservation is more important than ever this year.
-No matter your water source, please reduce your water use by 20% or more!
+We are all in this together!
+No matter your water source, please conserve 20% or more!